2023 Draw & Information

-A team shall consist of a squad of 8 players from each Club – each player having a handicap within the range of 21-30 inclusive.
+A team shall consist of 8 players from each Club – each player having a handicap index within the range of 19.1 to 28.0 inclusive.

 The venues for all the Rounds will be played on neutral courses.